NoxMoon/home-credit-default-risk/README.md

 #### Features from business intuition
 I don't have any professional background in business, but it is still possible to generate new features from the given raw features based on our understanding of finacial ability.
 Some useful features are:
 * loan payment length = credit amount / annuity
-* difference between actural and expected monthly payment
+* difference between actual and expected monthly payment
 * when is the last time a customer has payment past due
 * ratio between credit usage and credit limit
 * difference between actual and planned account close data